VIDA-NYU/reprozip/docs/source/unpacking.rst

 **Warning:** do **not** try to delete the experiment directory, **always** use ``reprounzip chroot destroy``.
 If ``/dev`` is mounted inside, you would also delete your system's device pseudofiles (these can be restored by rebooting or running the ``MAKEDEV`` script).

+..  _unpack-installpkgs:

 Installing Software Packages
 ++++++++++++++++++++++++++++

 By default, ReproZip identifies if the current environment already has the required software packages for the experiment, using the installed ones; for the non-installed software packages, it uses the dependencies packed in the original environment and extracted under the experiment directory.

-Users may also let ReproZip to try installing all the dependencies of the experiment in their environment by using the *installpkgs* unpacker (*reprounzip installpkgs*).
-This unpacker currently works for Debian and Dabian-based operating systems only, and uses the `dpkg <http://en.wikipedia.org/wiki/Dpkg>`_ package manager to automatically install all the required software packages direclty on the current environment, thus **interfering with this environment**.
+Users may also let ReproZip to try installing all the dependencies of the experiment in their environment by using the *installpkgs* unpacker (``reprounzip installpkgs``).
+This unpacker currently works for Debian and Debian-based operating systems only (e.g.: Ubuntu), and uses the `dpkg <http://en.wikipedia.org/wiki/Dpkg>`_ package manager to automatically install all the required software packages directly on the current machine, thus **interfering with this environment**.

 To install the required dependencies, the following command should be used::